Cyndi Lauper: 1989–1992: A Night to Remember and marriage

-On November 24, 1991, Lauper married actor David Thornton.
-Also that year she starred in the comedy mystery film Off and Running with David Keith.

 1993–1995: Hat Full of Stars and Twelve Deadly Cyns

 Lauper's fourth studio album Hat Full of Stars was released on May 21, 1993, and was met with critical acclaim, but failed commercially, unsupported by her label.
 The album, which tackled such topics as homophobia, domestic violence, racism, and abortion sold fewer than 120,000 copies in the United States and peaked at No. 112 on the Billboard charts.
 The music video for the album's song "Sally's Pigeons" features the then-unknown Julia Stiles as the young Cyndi.

-In 1993, Lauper returned to acting, playing Michael J. Fox's ditzy secretary in the poorly received comedy flop film Life with Mikey.
+In 1993, Lauper returned to acting, playing Michael J. Fox's ditzy secretary in the poorly-received comedy film Life with Mikey.
 However, she won an Emmy Award for her guest role as Marianne Lugasso in the television sitcom Mad About You.